 A Powerful Stretching Ratio to Boost Energy

-During our Fascial Stretch Therapy training in 2007 at the Stretch to Win Institute we learned of a powerful stretching ratio that helps people regain alignment and boost their energy.
-Add a 2:1 ratio to your general stretching routine.
+In 2007, during the Fascial Stretch Therapy we learned a powerful stretching ratio.
+It helps people regain alignment and boost their energy.
+This ratio is 2:1.

 Start by paying attention to how your body feels during each stretch.
-Notice of there is a direction that or side that you feel has more tension than the other?
-Stretch the tighter side first, than go to the looser side.
+Notice if there is a direction or side that feels like it has more tension than the other.
+Stretch the tighter side first, then go to the looser side.
 Return to and finish on the tighter side.

 With our stretch tips, we want to change the way you stretch so you achieve lasting changes in your posture, flexibility and performance at work or at play.

 Keep the 2 to 1 ratio in mind to achieve a more balanced body.
-Length of time to hold stretch positions will be addressed in future posts.
+Read more about the optimal length of time to hold stretch positions.